Mercato (2025)

 The bar’s verbal identity adopts a slightly warmer tone of voice, experienced by patrons through small messages on packaging and signage that reinforce Mercato’s values and offer moments of joy.

-The brand’s simple visual identity is supported by imagery that conveys both the personality of the brand and the unique features of its product offerings.
+The brand’s simple visual identity is supported by imagery that conveys both its personality and the unique features of its product offerings.
 We art directed shoots centred on slicing, tearing, spooning, and stacking anything we could get our hands on to immerse audiences in the Mercato experience.

 We undertook initial design and development of Mercato’s website in 2023, offering the same, streamlined in-store shopping experience to digital users.
 Clear category navigation, consistent collection layouts and simple product imagery invite users to learn more about each product or quickly purchase if they’re a regular.